cxliu0/KL-Loss-pytorch/README.md

 ## Highlights

 - We trained KL-Loss with ResNet50-FPN for 2x schedule following the original paper.
-The results on COCO dataset are as follows:
+The results on the COCO dataset are as follows:

 |       KL Loss      |       Var Vote     |       soft-NMS     | AP (Paper) | AP (Ours) |
 | :----------------: | :----------------: | :----------------: | :--------: | :-------: |